 The Group's Internal Audit Department's (IAD) objectives, scope of authority and responsibilities are defined in the Group's Internal Audit Charter, which is approved by the AC.
-IAD is independent of the activities it audits, and does not undertake any operational responsibility or authority over any of the activities within its audit scope.
+The AC is satisfied that IAD is adequately resourced, effective and independent of the activities it audits.
+IAD does not undertake any operational responsibility or authority over any of the activities within its audit scope.

-IAD serves to provide the AC with reasonable assurance that the Group maintains adequate and effective internal controls, through assessing the design and operating effectiveness of key internal controls and procedures that govern key business processes and risks identified in the overall risk framework of the Group.
+IAD serves to provide the AC with reasonable assurance that the Group maintains adequate and effective internal controls and risk management systems, through assessing the design and operating effectiveness of key internal controls and procedures that govern key business processes and risks identified in the overall risk framework of the Group.

 IAD adopts a risk-based approach in formulating the annual internal audit plan that aligns its activities to the key risk areas across the Group.
 The annual audit plan is developed based on a documented risk and control assessment framework, which considers inherent risk and control effectiveness of each auditable entity or process in the Group, and includes consideration of inputs and expectations from Management and the Board.
 Audit projects are planned based on the results of the assessment, with priority given to auditing higher risk areas.

 The annual internal audit plan is reviewed and approved by the AC.
-The AC conducts an annual review of the adequacy and effectiveness of the internal audit function and ensures that IAD has appropriate standing within the Group to perform its function effectively.
+The AC conducts an annual review of the adequacy, effectiveness, independence, scope and results of the internal audit function and ensures that IAD has appropriate standing within the Group to perform its function effectively.